 Your carry gear is supposed to make life easier on you, not harder.
 Choose accordingly.

-A Concealed Carry Jacket Should Be Snug Enough To Be Warm, But Loose Enough For Concealment
+A Good Jacket Should Be Snug Enough To Be Warm, But Loose Enough For Concealment

 Clothing worn for concealed carry should be comfortable – and stylish! – but also loose enough to effectively conceal your gun.
 This applies to jackets as well as concealed carry shirts.